alphagov/govuk-developer-docs/source/manual/intro-to-docker.html.md

 $mac docker run -it --rm -v $(pwd):/app ruby:2.6.3 bash
 ```

-This will map your current directory (being the root of the [content-publisher] project) to `/app` inside of the container.
+This will map your current directory (the root of the [content-publisher] project) to `/app` inside of the container.
+So now the files on your `$mac` for the [content-publisher] are now also available inside of the container.

 * If you were to run bundle install for the app: